-A Potential Radiocarbon Dating Error Leads To Reevaluation Of Items Dated In The Holy Land
+A Radiocarbon Dating Reevaluation May Lead To Timeline Changes Of Items Dated In The Holy Land

 This means that while radiocarbon dating is considered accurate for most of the world, in the areas indicated, the dating method could be out by about 19 years.
 The assumption is that a change in “climate conditions, and what time of year plants grow in different parts of each of the two hemispheres,” could account for the inaccuracy.

-Considering this discrepancy to the timeline occurs in the Holy Land, the new study now suggests that it could mean doubt is cast now on some current scholarship looking into ancient sacred texts of that era and how they now tie up, time-wise with each other.
+Considering this discrepancy to the timeline occurs in the Holy Land, the new study now suggests that it could mean doubt is cast now on some current scholarship looking into ancient sacred texts of that era and how they now tie up, time-wise, with each other.
 Sturt Manning suggests that items carbon dated, such as the Bible and the Torah, using this method might now be considered somewhat inaccurate.

 “There has been much debate for several decades among scholars arguing for different chronologies sometimes only decades to a century apart, each with major historical implications.
 And yet these studies… may all be inaccurate since they are using the wrong radiocarbon information.”

-While the difference is only a small amount, considering the age of some items being dated.
-For researchers, when there has been a discrepancy of timelines of only a decade or so, this new radiocarbon dating issue now might make the world of difference to their work.
+The difference is only a small amount, considering the age of some items being dated.
+For researchers, however, when there has been a discrepancy of timelines of only a decade or so, this new radiocarbon dating issue now might make the world of difference to their work.